Kava-Labs/kava/contrib/kava-3/migration.md

 ### Pruning

 kava-3 uses tendermint version 0.33.
 Recent testing in Game of Zones and Kava has shown that nodes which are running with the default or custom pruning strategy have a [memory leak](https://github.com/tendermint/iavl/issues/256) that can cause nodes to crash and lead to irrecoverable data loss.
-Until a patch is released, the __ONLY__ pruning strategies that are safe to run are `everything` (an archival node) or `nothing` (only the most recent state is kept).
-It is __strongly__ recommended that validators use `pruning="everything"` for kava-3.
+Until a patch is released, the __ONLY__ pruning strategies that are safe to run are `nothing` (an archival node, where nothing is deleted) or `everything` (only the most recent state is kept).
+It is __strongly__ recommended that validators use `pruning="nothing"` for kava-3.

 The pruning config is set in $HOME/.kvd/config/app.toml.
 Example safe configurations are: